 Katie is accepting queries via Query Manager as of September 2022.

 Katie began her career at Denise Marcil Literary Agency in 2005 and joined Don Congdon Associates as an agent in 2008.
 In non-fiction, she specializes in narrative non-fiction (particularly memoir, popular science, pop culture, and social/cultural issues), business (all areas), and self-help that focuses on success, motivation, and psychology.
 Katie is actively seeking new nonfiction clients with built-in platforms from whom she can learn something new.
 In fiction, she’s interested in representing women’s fiction and literary fiction.
 In all areas, she’s particularly interested in characters who struggle with dualities of nature and/or culture, as the topics of cognitive dissonance and those who straddle two different worlds fascinate her.
 She has soft spots for the Midwest, family secrets, and a good underdog story.
-Katie is serving her second term on the Association of American Literary Agents’ Board of Directors.
-She acts as co-chair of the AALA Diversity, Equity, and Inclusion Committee and is Vice President of the non-profit, Literary Agents of Change.
+Katie served two terms on the Association of American Literary Agents’ Board of Directors.
+She is a member of the AALA Diversity, Equity, and Inclusion Committee and is President of the non-profit Literary Agents of Change.

 Maura traded in her legal briefcase for a manuscript bag and joined the Denise Marcil Literary Agency.
 In 2008, Maura became an agent with Don Congdon Associates.
 Maura represents writers of narrative non-fiction, women’s fiction, thrillers, young adult, middle grade and cookbooks.
 She is seeking literary works, women’s fiction, thrillers/suspense and she is especially interested in works for both the young adult and middle grade markets.
 As to non-fiction, Maura is seeking narrative works, books on popular science (especially space), cookbooks, lifestyle, and fun/interesting works that fall into the humor category.
 Maura is looking for diverse voices across the various genres she represents.